Skip to main content

 • Bandage the wound

 If left untreated, dog bites can have serious consequences, including infection.
+It is recommended to seek professional medical attention within 24 hours, follow your doctor’s instructions, and take any medications as prescribed.

-2. Document the Scene
+Document the Scene

+Collecting evidence is vital following a dog bite.
 Note your surroundings in the moments leading up to and during the incident.
 Document them with photographs and video if possible.
 If you’re unable, ask a loved one to do so.
 If your injuries aren’t serious enough to need emergency care, attempt to collect contact information of any potential witnesses at the site of the incident.

-The owner of a violent dog should immediately get their dog under control and away from the scene of a bite, preferably indoors or to a confined area.
+The owner of a violent dog should immediately get their dog under control and away from the scene of a bite, preferably indoors or to another confined area.
 The owner should remain at the scene until their contact information is collected by you, a loved one, or the authorities.
 If emergency personnel are dispatched to the scene, they may collect the necessary contact information from you or the owner.
 Even if they do, it will be your responsibility to file a personal injury claim for the harm done by a dog bite.

-3. Report the Incident to Animal Control
+Report the Incident to Animal Control

 Animal control may conduct a thorough investigation of the incident, interviewing witnesses and constructing a timeline of events.
 If the outcome of the attack is serious enough to result in injury or even death, police may get involved too.
 In cases where the offending dog’s owner is unknown or unclear, authorities will work to find them using available records.